dzieciou/pystempel/README.rst

   * The original pretrained stemming table is covered by `Apache License 2.0`_.

-  * New pretrained stemming table is covered by `2-Clause BSD License`_, similarly to the `Polimorf dictionary`_ it has been derived from.
+  * The new pretrained stemming table is covered by `2-Clause BSD License`_, similarly to the `Polimorf dictionary` it has been derived from.
 The copyright owner of both the stemming table and the dictionary is `Institute of Computer Science at Polish Academy of Science`_ (IPI PAN).

   * Polish dictionary used by the unit tests comes from `sjp.pl`_  and is covered by `Apache License 2.0`_ as well.